 Is an air purifier or humidifier better for your sinuses?

-Both air purifiers and humidifiers can help with allergies, although they work differently.
-An air purifier filters out allergens, while a humidifier adds moisture to the air, which can help reduce allergy symptoms.
-Humidifiers help you cope with allergy symptoms but cannot remove the allergens that cause the symptoms.
+An air purifier filters out allergens which can help reduce allergy symptoms.
+Humidifiers add moisture to the air and can help you cope with allergy symptoms but cannot remove the allergens that cause the symptoms.
 Air purifiers are better because they filter out allergens so you can breathe more easily and work year-round.

 Do air purifiers dry out sinuses?